vapor-ware/synse-server/README.md

 ## Overview

-Synse Server provides an API for monitoring and control of data center and IT equipment, including reading sensors and server power control - via. numerous backend protocols such as IPMI, Redfish, SNMP, I2C, RS485, and PLC.
+Synse Server provides an API for monitoring and control of data center and IT equipment, including reading sensors and server power control - via numerous backend protocols such as IPMI, Redfish, SNMP, I2C, RS485, and PLC.
 The API is easy to integrate into third-party monitoring, management and orchestration providers.
 It provides a simple, curl-able interface for common and custom